crystal-lang/crystal-book/syntax_and_semantics/annotations/user_defined_annotations.md

 ## Usages

 Annotations are best used to store metadata about a given instance variable, type, or method; so that it can be read at compile time using macros.
-One of the main benefits of annotations is that they are applied directly to instance_variables/methods.
+One of the main benefits of annotations is that they are applied directly to instance variables/methods.
 Because of this classes look more natural since a standard macro is not needed to create these properties/methods.

 A few ideas that annotations could be useful for:

 ### Object Serialization

-Have an annotation that when applied to an instance variable determines if that instance_variable should be serialized, or with what key.
+Have an annotation that when applied to an instance variable determines if that instance variable should be serialized, or with what key.
 Crystal's [`JSON::Serializable`](https://crystal-lang.org/api/JSON/Serializable.html) and [`YAML::Serializable`](https://crystal-lang.org/api/YAML/Serializable.html) are an example of this.

 ### ORMs

 An annotation could be used to designate a property as an ORM column.
 The name and type of the instance variable can be read off the `TypeNode` in addition to the annotation; removing the need for any ORM specific macro.
-The annotation itself could also be used to store metadata bout the column, such as if it is nullable, the name of the column, or if it is the primary key.
+The annotation itself could also be used to store metadata about the column, such as if it is nullable, the name of the column, or if it is the primary key.